 I've understood that Ben has you actually working on real aspects of developing your business even during the course.
 What did you have in place by the end of the course?
 What had you accomplished?

-That’s true.
+That's true.
 He encouraged us all to get started before we felt ready.
-By the end of the course I had my website up (The Smart Keep), been blogging for a month, my opt-in freebie finished for list building, and I was actively marketing myself on Facebook and Twitter.
+By the end of the course I had my website up (The Radical Profits Club), been blogging for a month, my opt-in freebie finished for list building, and I was actively marketing myself on Facebook and Twitter.
 I veered from the course a bit to find my target clients, but Ben really gave the blueprint.

 How long has it been since you finished the course?
 What stage are you at now?